alligator609/angular-custom-datepicker/README.md

-# Custom Date picker for android , code is self explained
+# Custom Date picker for angular , code is self explained